-Travel and entertainment expenses decreased in 2020 to \$1,879 from \$8,359 in 2019 due to less travel activity as a result of COVID-19 restrictions.
+Travel and entertainment expenses were \$nil for the three months ended December 31, 2020 compared to \$1,758 for the three months ended December 31, 2019 due to limited travel activity as a result of COVID-19 restrictions.

-During the year ended September 30, 2020, the Company sold marketable securities for proceeds of \$66,505 and recorded a loss on its marketable securities of 38,981.
-During the year ended September 30, 2019, the Company sold marketable securities for proceeds of \$425,196 and recorded a loss on its marketable securities of \$231,787.
+During the three months ended December 31, 2020, the Company sold marketable securities for proceeds of \$9,780.
+The Company recorded a gain on its marketable securities of \$87,370 due to the Company's shares of GEMC increasing from \$0.19 when acquired on October 6, 2020 to \$0.30 as of December 31, 2020.
+During the three months ended December 31, 2019, the Company sold marketable securities for proceeds of \$33,360 and recorded a loss on its marketable securities of \$34,441.

-The Company recorded a foreign currency translation gain of \$944 for the year ended September 30, 2020 compared to \$15,196 for the year ended September 30, 2019.
+The Company recorded a foreign currency translation loss of \$27,212 for the three months ended December 31, 2020 compared to \$5,656 for the three months ended December 31, 2019.
 At the end of each reporting period, the Company's translates its US subsidiary's account balances and transactions into Canadian dollars and reports a foreign currency translation adjustment.
 The translation adjustment can vary widely from period to period based on fluctuations in the Canadian dollar in relation to the US dollar.